Where to Eat and Drink at Miami International Airport

 If you’ve got to take MIA’s other (and original!) train, you’re headed out to the lightly trafficked satellite terminal.
 Oddly, it might be home to the airport’s most local feeling bar at this Wynwood-themed spot where parking is much easier than in real-life Wynwood.

-As the only viable drinking spot in the place where F stands for “Forgotten,” lines here can get long.
-But the beer is still cold and delicious.
+As the only viable drinking spot in the G terminal, lines here can get long.
+But the beer is still cold and delicious, so do your thing.

-For morning flights, skip Dunkin and Starbucks and go here instead for a classically Miami experience.
-Mix guava pastelitos with Cuban coffee, or any other number of fresh bakery items and coffee drinks.
+For morning departures, ditch Dunkin’ and ‘Bucks and hit this fresh-faced operation for a classical Miami experience.
+Pair guava-spiked pastelitos with Cuban coffee, or any other number of fragrant bakery items and jazzed-up coffee drinks.

 This bright silver bar near most of the Delta gates is probably the easiest place in the airport to just walk up and grab a drink.
 Just understand as the name might imply, the beer list is long on Heineken.